wmlele/devise-otp/README.md

 Devise::OTP development is sponsored by [Business Class](https://businessclasskit.com/) Rails SaaS starter kit.
 If you don't want to setup OTP yourself for your new project, consider starting one on Business Class.

-## Two-factors authentication using OTP
+## Two-Factor Authentication using OTP

 * A shared secret is generated on the server, and stored both on the token device (e.g. the phone) and the server itself.
 * The secret is used to generate short numerical tokens that are either time or sequence based.